sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 I didn't have an article title.

-I wasn't sure if I had an articke author - it's unclear if Ratzinger wrote or was simply quoted in the _Theologische Revue_.
+I wasn't sure if I had an article author - it's unclear if Ratzinger wrote or was simply quoted in the _Theologische Revue_.

 I was not too confident about my interlibrary loan request, but I took the plunge and requested volume 86, pp. 103-104.
 Neither page, nor several surrounding pages, made any reference at all to Ratzinger, Gamber, or the liturgical reform.
 What the pages did tell me is that the journal, as its title suggests, focuses on book reviews.